ntavelis/dockposer/README.md

 > ext-<name> allows you to require PHP extensions (includes core extensions).
 Versioning can be quite inconsistent here, so it's often a good idea to set the constraint to *.
 An example of an extension package name is ext-gd

-With this composer-plugin by declaring the PHP extensions in your composer.json, you get the additional benefit of keeping in sync the required extensions with your dockerfile definitions.
+With this composer-plugin by declaring the php extensions in your composer.json, you get the additional benefit of keeping in sync the required extensions with your dockerfile definitions.

 ## Installation